rya-sge/access-denied/_posts/2024-02-14-solidity-interview-question-rareskills.md

 tags: ethereum solidity interview security gas
 description: This article presents the list of medium questions with their answers related to the article -Solidity Interview Questions- by RareSkills.
 image: /assets/article/blockchain/ethereum/solidity/solidity_logo.svg
+isMath: true
 ---

 This article presents the list of medium questions with their answers related to the article [Solidity Interview Questions](https://www.rareskills.io/post/solidity-interview-questions) by RareSkills.

 According to the article, all questions can be answered in three sentences or less.

-The answers here are more complete that necessary in order to explain in details the topics.
+The answers here are more complete than necessary in order to explain in details the topics.

 ## DeFi